Skip to main content

 6. Understanding the Report Columns

-• Reorder Quantity: Number of units to order.
+• Reorder Quantity — Number of units to order.

-• Reorder Date: When to place the next order.
+• Reorder Date — When to place the next order.

-• Sales Velocity: Clickable average daily sales figure.
+• Sales Velocity — Clickable average daily sales figure.

-• Total Inventory: Available Inventory + In transit.
+• Total Inventory — Available Inventory + In Transit.

-• In Transit: Inventory currently in an In Transit Type warehouse, like Inbound to FBA.
+• In Transit — Inventory currently in an In Transit type warehouse, like Inbound to FBA.

-• Reserved: Units allocated to unshipped orders.
+• Reserved — Units allocated to unshipped orders.

-• Incoming: Quantity expected from open purchase orders (clickable).
+• Incoming — Quantity expected from open purchase orders (clickable).

 7. Important Clarifications

-It is designed specifically as a replenishment and purchasing report.
+This is not an FBA restock report.
+It is designed specifically as a replenishment and purchasing report for reordering from vendors.

 Advanced Configuration Options

-1. Non-Sharing Warehouses
+2. Non-Sharing Warehouses

 By default, all warehouses share inventory.
-However, some sellers have dedicated warehouses—like safety stock locations or isolated regional facilities—where inventory should not be commingled.
+However, some sellers have dedicated warehouses — like safety stock locations or isolated regional facilities — where inventory should not be commingled.

-When a warehouse is set as non-sharing, its inventory will not be considered when calculating the needs of other warehouses.
+What it does: When a warehouse is set as non-sharing, its inventory will not be considered when calculating the needs of other warehouses.

 How to enable:

-• Enable the "Non-Sharing" option.
+3. Enable the Non-Sharing option.

-2. Regional Forecasting
+3. Regional Forecasting

 Regions let you group warehouses into geographical or operational clusters for separate inventory calculations.
 This is especially useful when inventory should not be shared across countries or markets.